Drug checking: Back-of-house testing

 Back-of-house testing is more restrictive.
 The substances tested do not come directly from event participants.
-Instead, they may come from samples confiscated by Police or event security or samples that are disposed of into drug amnesty bins.
+Instead, they may come from samples confiscated by police or event security or samples that are disposed of via drug amnesty bins.
 The results may not be available to event attendees.

 Middle-of-house testing

 Middle-of-house testing is a new development, started by The Loop in the UK.
-Testing happens on-site but without face-to-face interaction with the public - samples from medical incidents are tested and alerts can be issued after multiple incidents with a trend are identified.
+Testing happens on-site, but without face-to-face interaction with the public.
+Samples from medical incidents are tested and alerts can be issued after multiple incidents with a trend are identified.

 Testing outside events

 Static testing sites provide testing services to clients at fixed locations away from events.
 Often these are in the entertainment districts of cities.
 Energy Control in Barcelona and DIMS in the Netherlands provide such services.

 Off-site testing occurs away from events and away from clients.
 Clients submit samples by post or at drop-off locations.
 Those samples are analysed and then the results are publicised.
 Examples of this model include WEDINOS (the Welsh Emerging Drugs & Identification of Novel Substances Project) and DIMS in the Netherlands.

 The UK's first trial of community-based drug safety testing was carried out in Bristol and Durham in 2018 in a church, a drugs service, and a youth and community centre.
 Users reported that they intended to carry out a range of harm reduction actions such as alerting friends and acquaintances, being more careful mixing substances, consuming lowered dosage, and disposing of substances.

+Drug Checking Programs have been emerging across the Americas in recent years.
+A directory of these programs can be found at the Harm Reduction Innovation Lab's website.